fredericbonnet/picotest/docs/reference/indexpage.md

 ## Integration with CMake

-PicoTest provides a CMake module definition for easier integration with other CMake projects.
+PicoTest provides a CMake package definition for easier integration with other CMake projects.
 In particular, it comes with an auto-discovery script for CTest that makes use of the test traversal features of PicoTest.

-The file <code>FindPicoTest.cmake</code> is the module definition.
-Add this file to your <code>CMAKE_MODULE_PATH</code>, and add the following line to your CMake project:
+The file <code>PicoTestConfig.cmake</code> is the package config file at the root of the source repository.
+Add its path to your <code>CMAKE_PREFIX_PATH</code>, and add the following line to your CMake project: